 Egyptian fountain

 The tripona, the fat one, the canopa or the fountain of Osiris (without Osiris).
 Everyone gives it the name they want.
-The reason for these names with a certain slang lies in the figure that attracts attention: a funerary vessel (or canopy: urn to store entrails in the ancient Egyptian culture) crowned by the head of an Egyptian God.
+The reason for these names with a certain slang lies in the figure that attracts attention: a funerary vessel (or canopy: urn to store viscera in the ancient Egyptian culture) crowned by the head of an Egyptian God.

 Monument to Alfonso XII